Commodity derivatives are financial instruments the value of which depend on that of a commodity, such as grains, energy or metals.

 d.
 Contracts that can be physically settled in all cases fall under C6 or C7, depending on the place of execution, except for where there is an option, at one of the parties' behest, to cash settle.

+This means a C6 or C7 contract could be cash settled provided it is by mutual consent of the counterparties.
 Where there is not mutual consent to cash settle, the contract must result in being physically settled for it to be a C6 or C7 instrument (see ESMA's Consultation Paper on MiFID/MiFIR of 22 May 2014 (ESMA/2014/549), p.
 281).

-For further, detailed remarks and the interpretation of the "physical" way of settlement, which, according to ESMA, is included under Sections C6 and C7 of the Annex I to the MiFID (point c above) see: "contracts that must be physically settled".
+Detailed remarks and the interpretation of the "physical" way of settlement, which, according to ESMA, is included under Sections C6 and C7 of the Annex I to the MiFID (point c above) see: "contracts that must be physically settled".

 Note, that when it comes to MiFID I classifications, ESMA issued specific Guidelines on the application of the definitions in Sections C6 and C7 of Annex I of Directive 2004/39/EC (MiFID) of 6 May 2015 (ESMA/2015/675) and the Guidelines on the application of C6 and C7 of Annex 1 of MiFID of 20 October 2015 (ESMA/2015/1341) - see box below).

+The EU's two biggest commodity derivatives regulated markets are based in the UK and there are in the region 1.800 commodity derivatives contracts trading on the trading venues in the UK (UK HM Treasure MiFID II Consultation Impact Assessment, p.
+10).
+Trading volumes in the class of commodity derivatives are used as an important metric for various legal qualifications.
 For example, under MiFID II ancillary activity exemption the proportion of non-hedging trading activity in commodity derivatives to the firm's total EU trading activity in commodity derivatives (adopted as an approximation of the firm's "main activity") serves as an element of necessary assessments whether the trader needs to apply for a MiFID licence.

 Under the current technical standard on EMIR reporting, the commodity derivatives are identified either with CO in common data field Product ID 1 in the case of OTC derivatives or with CFI codes (O**T** or FC****) for ETD.
+Under the amended technical standard on reporting the commodity derivatives would be reported with value “Commodity” in the common data field “Asset class”.
+The relevant classes of commodity derivatives are defined as follows:

 - metals – “commodity base” field reported as ‘ME’,